lampapps/paintballreview/_posts/2018-12-07-basic-ninja-carbon-fiber-tank.md

 ---
-Layout: post
+layout: post
 title: "Ninja Carbon Fiber HPA Tank"
 tagline: Paintball HPA Review
 categories: [HPA Tank]
-date: 2018-12-06 12:02
+date: 2018-12-06 12:08
 tags: [Low Cost]
 image: noimage.png
-desc: A review of the Ninja Carbon Fiber HPA Tank"
+desc: A review of the Ninja Carbon Fiber HPA Tank
 ---

 Ninja Carbon Fiber HPA tank is an all-around basic carbon fiber tank.
 The tank is a very reliable.
 It has been proven time and time again to always work.
 If you are playing paintball on a budget and want something a little better then the Empire carbon fiber tank then this Ninja tank is the one for you.